how much weight should you use on your stabilizers?

 Jumpy or twitchy bows aren't fun either.
 If you find aiming erratic or your bow a bit difficult to control, it could be helped by adding a bit more mass weight to your bow.
 Especially in the wind, a heavier bow will give you a better feeling of control by giving you more stability over your equipment.

-A bow with more mass weight may also sound better; adding weight can soften the stiffness of your stabilizers, so a heavier bow will absorb the vibration.
+A bow with more mass weight may also sound better; adding weight can soften the response from your stabilizers, allowing them to absorb more vibration from the bow.

 How to effectively test a different weight stack